Ninedroid APK — the smartphone app for your Ninebot device

 Actual screenshots from the 2.1.6 build, unedited.

-Use the download button on this page to save the 2.1.6 APK file (about 6.0 MB) to your phone.
+Use the download button on this page to save the Ninedroid APK, version 2.1.6 (about 6.0 MB), to your smartphone.

 Allow installs from this source